UMN-CMS/ldmx-scripts/bare_metal_build.md

 1. Download the source into a matching version directory `mkdir 6.22.06; cd 6.22.06; wget https://root.cern/download/root_v6.22.06.source.tar.gz`
 2. Unpack the source into its own directory `mkdir source; tar xzvf root_v6.22.06.source.tar.gz -C source`
 3. Configure the build
+   - We need to point this ROOT build to our custom Python that was built earlier.
+     This is where we would need to re-source `ldmx-setup-deps.sh`, but this time with everything (but ROOT) un-commented.
+   - We want this ROOT build to be lighter `-Dminimal=ON`, but we still need PyROOT `-Dpyroot=ON`.
+   - ldmx-sw requires that ROOT is built with C++17 `-DCMAKE_CXX_STANDARD=17`
 ```
 cmake \
     -DCMAKE_INSTALL_PREFIX=install \